VAULT: (AA-1485-01)

 GUARDIANS OF THE GATE

-THE 2000 YEAR HISTORY OF THE GUARDINARIOUS COHORT
+THE 2000 YEAR HISTORY OF THE GARDINARIUS COHORT

 This vault series—(AA-1485-01) represents the archival synthesis of Sir William’s Key™ Project and the Kingslayers Court endeavor.
 It is the culmination of a 50-year reconstruction of the lost knight, Sir William Gardiner, and his family’s calculated role in the overthrow of Richard III—an act that exposed the indigenous merchant syndicate that birthed the Tudor dynasty and engineered the Reformation.